 Stem 1 - Question 3Which of the following is NOT a tool that can be used to grade or screen for depression?

 Stem 1 - Question 4You explain to the patient that some high-intensity psychological interventions or medication would be appropriate.
-The patient would prefer to try medication but explains that they were previously diagnosed with depression in their late teens and was put on sertraline but she had a mild allergic reaction.
+The patient would prefer to try medication.
+The doctor prescribes sertraline.
 What is the mechanism of action of sertraline?

 Inhibits the breakdown of 5-HT in the synapse